SufianHamdan/data-structures-and-algorithms-401/Challenge/HashTable/README.md

 # Hashtable
 <!-- Short summary or background information -->

-A hash table data structure was created from the ground up.
+A [hash table](./app/src/main/java) data structure was created from the ground up.
+A [Test](./app/src/test/java/HashTableTest.java) class to test hashtable functionalities.

 ## Challenge